Jihedoueslatiii/SwaggerSense/README.md

-# 🚀 Nexus API Tester
+# 🚀 SwaggeSsense  API Tester
 AI-Powered API Scenario Generator & Testing UI

 Nexus API Tester is an MVP tool that lets you: